 So here are our top tips for keeping your skin happy and less breakout prone in the air!

 Exfoliate before traveling

 Exfoliation is the key to removing acne-causing bacteria, dirt, and dry skin build up.
-Our Organic Sea Moss Exfoliator removes build up without damaging the healthy cells below!
+Our Sea Moss Exfoliator removes build up without damaging the healthy cells below!